zepesm/node-git2file/README.md

 - [Node.js](https://nodejs.org/) (which includes npm)

+## Dependencies

+The script relies on the following npm packages, which should be listed in your `package.json`:

+- `ignore`: For parsing `.gitignore` rules.
+- `glob`: For finding `.gitignore` files.

 ## Installation

-1. Save the script as `repo2file.js` (or any other name).
+1. Clone the repository or download the `repo2file.js` and `package.json` files.
-2. Navigate to the directory containing the script in your terminal.
+2. Navigate to the project directory in your terminal.
-3. Install the necessary dependencies:
+3. Install the dependencies using npm:

     ```bash
     npm install